AvaAvarai/DCGAN_Custom_Architecture_Builder_and_Image_Synthesizer/README.md

 # DCGAN Custom Architecture Builder and Synthetic Image Generator

-This project is a DCGAN (Deep Convolutional Generative Adversarial Network) custom architecture builder and synthetic image generator.
+This project is a DCGAN (Deep Convolutional Generative Adversarial Network) custom architecture builder and image synthesizer.
-It allows the user to specify the architecture of the generator and discriminator, visualize the models, train the GAN, and generate synthetic images.
+It allows the user to specify the architecture of the generator and discriminator, visualize the models, train the GAN, and synthesize images.

-The user interface is built using Tkinter, and the models are built using TensorFlow and Keras.
+The user interface is built in Python using Tkinter, and the models are built using TensorFlow and Keras the diagrams are visualized with visualkeras and tensorflow keras utils.

 ## First Experiment